-The floors are installed tile by tile, which is great for larger commercial buildings as well as residential homes.
-This is the same under floor ventilation used in hospitals.
-They can be finished in a variety of materials including wood, steel, carpet, and more.
+The floors are installed tile by tile, which is great for larger commercial buildings and residential homes.
+This is the same underfloor ventilation used in hospitals.
+They can be finished in various materials, including wood, steel, carpet, and more.

 Configure Your Space How You Please

 Building and installing a raised access floor allows you to reconfigure this new dry void space with a new concrete floor or material of your choice.
 Use it as a storage facility, wiring opportunities, or as a space for extra cooling units.
 The unique airflow pattern makes it easy for you to avoid dampness from rainfall or mildew.

 You can also work with developing technologies that will keep your underfloor cool and dry, even during the most humid temperatures.
 This is great to utilize for hospitals and large public facilities as well.